Ryse-Target-Ready-2022/learningresources-api/Readme.md

 # Activity Goal

-Learn about APIs and how to create them following best practices.
+Learn how to write unit tests using JUnit and Mockito.

 # Activity Details
-1. Create a new branch called `5-Controllers`.
+1. Create a new branch called ` 6-ServiceTests`.
-2. Create a new package called `controllers`.
+2. Create a new package called `service` under `src/test/java/com/tgt/rysetii/learningresourcesapi`.
-3. Create a new class named `LearningResourceController` under the package `controllers`.
+3. Create a new class named `LearningResourceTests` under the package `service`.
-4. Create `GET`, `POST` and `DELETE` endpoints to interact with the Learning Resources and expose them.
-5. Add appropriate response status for each end point.
-6. Raise a pull request and merge your changes to the `master` branch.
-7. Delete the branch `5-Controllers`.
+4. Write the unit tests for the all the method listed out in the `LearningResourceService` class.